 Using machine learning to improve vessel fuel efficiency

-Under the guidance of visiting professor Fredrik Ahlgren, two students from the Master of Engineering and Master of Engineering Leadership in Naval Architecture and Marine Engineering worked on a project for BC Ferries to develop a machine learning model that can predict vessel fuel consumption.
+Under the guidance of visiting professor Fredrik Ahlgren, two students from the Master of Engineering Leadership in Naval Architecture and Marine Engineering worked on a project for BC Ferries to develop a machine learning model that can predict vessel fuel consumption.

 “If you are a naval architect or marine engineer, you likely aren’t going to need to be the data analytics expert, but you still need to know how to work with data and how to use data to work for you,” says Ahlgren.